ckarwin/COSI/Data_Challenge_Home/README.md

 The main purpose of this repository is to simulate the all-sky data that will be observed by COSI.
 The primary code in this folder is **run_data_challenge_module.py**, which can be called with **client_code.py**, with the main input parameters passed via **inputs.yaml**.
 Additionally, parallel simulations with different time bins can be ran using **run_parellel_sims.py**.
 The modules can be ran directly from the command line, or submitted to a batch system, which allows them to be easily employed for generating multiple/long simulations.

 ## Directory Structure <br />
 The schematic below shows the directory structure.
 Full installation instructions and a quickstart guide are given below.
-The turquoise boxes represent directories, and the blue boxes represent the contents of the given directory.
 The main directory (**Data_Challenge**) is provided above.

 ```mermaid
 %%{init: {'theme':'default'}}%%